NaokiKoreeda/go-check-diff/README.md

 ```

 Write as follows.
-Change the description of `baseDir` and `targetDir` to the directory you want to check.
+Change the description of `baseDir` and `targetDir` to the directory you want to check.

 ```sh
 #!/bin/sh